 In the past, environmentalists such as John Muir, Aldo Leopold, and Sigurd Olson have expressed appreciation of our wildlands and identified a need for protection and preservation.
 Sigurd Olson pointed out the love of the land as a necessary component to preservation by saying, “Without a love of the land, conservation lacks meaning or purpose.
 For only in a deep and inherent feeling for the land can there be dedication in preserving it.”

 But then, in the late 1980s, there was a cry for change.
 Outdoor recreation enthusiasts and environmentalists realized there needs to be a plan to help protect and preserve our public lands.
-In 1994, Leave No Trace was incorporated to form public and private partnerships to support education programs and to develop and implement much-needed training and outreach programs that teach outdoor ethics.
+So, in 1994, Leave No Trace was incorporated to form public and private partnerships to support education programs and develop and implement much-needed training and outreach programs that teach outdoor ethics.
 With a 35 year heritage and acceptance within federal, state, and local land management agencies, the Leave No Trace Center for Outdoor Ethics program is the recognized standard for minimum impact recreation.

-In addition to numerous individual members, there are over 300 diverse partners who have joined the Leave No Trace effort.
+In addition to numerous individual members, over 300 diverse partners have joined the Leave No Trace effort.
 These partners include the federal government and regional land management agencies, non-profit organizations, grass-roots conservation groups, outdoor industries, and retailers.
 All are instrumental in sending messages reaching more than 20 million recreation enthusiasts annually throughout all fifty states.
 The United States Snowshoe Association and Snowshoe Mag are also proud to be Leave No Trace partners.

 The 7 Leave No Trace Principles

-Leave No Trace has developed seven outdoor principles to preserving our environment when recreating outside.
+Leave No Trace has developed seven outdoor principles to preserve our environment when recreating outside.
 There are no laws that warrant arrest if you do not follow these principles since they are not considered rules or regulations.
 However, they are guidelines and a call for establishing a healthy value by asking wilderness visitors to respect the land.

 Keep in mind that snowshoers travel on snow, unlike our fellow three-season hikers who traverse on bare ground.
 So, interpretation of the principles may vary some for winter touring.
 However, the following suggestions can be implemented while snowshoeing in winter and during hiking and camping during the summer.